-Southern pecan pralines are pecan clusters coated in a buttery candy with a caramel-like flavor.
-This traditional praline recipe is a small-scale version of the exact ones they make at the candy stores downtown Charleston, SC and Savannah, GA!
+Old fashioned Southern pecan pralines are pecan clusters coated in a buttery candy with a caramel-like flavor.
+This traditional praline recipe is a small-scale version of the exact ones they make at the candy stores downtown Charleston, SC, Savannah, GA, and New Orleans!

 These pralines are made with five simple ingredients in under 30 minutes, and they’re perfect for shipping to friends and family!
 In my video and step-by-step photos, I show you how to identify the correct time to take your pralines off the heat, even if you don’t have an instant-read thermometer.

 When you go into the store (and of course, you will), you’ll see a giant copper pot of bubbling caramel-colored candy and rows of freshly-made pralines lined up on a slab of marble just inside the door.
 These Southern pecan pralines are a must-buy item to take back home after visiting Charleston (along with some benne wafers and a bottle of Carolina Gold bbq sauce!)